tldr-pages/tldr/pages/linux/winetricks.md

 `WINEPREFIX={{/path/to/wine/prefix}} winetricks`

-- Install a Windows DDL or a component to the default prefix:
+- Install a Windows DLL or a component to the default prefix:

 `winetricks {{package}}`